KPR-V/nexamind/README.md

 2. **Image Generation**: Toggle to image mode to generate images from text prompts.
 3. **File Upload**: Upload images for AI analysis.
 4. **Tool Usage**: Enable or disable web search capabilities for more accurate responses.
-5. **Storage**: Connect your Web3 wallet to save conversations and images to Storacha (IPFS).
+5. **Storage**: Connect your Web3 wallet to save conversations and images to Storacha .
 6. **Model Selection**: Choose from various AI models based on your needs.

 ## 🔐 Storacha Storage

 NexaMind uses a decentralized storage system called Storacha that:

-- Encrypts your data with your wallet address as a key
+- Stores your data encrypted with your wallet address as a key
-- Stores information on IPFS using web3.storage
 - Provides permanent, decentralized storage for your conversations and generated images

 ## 📱 Responsive Design